adonisjs/v6-docs/content/docs/http/response.md

 })
 ```

 Along with returning a value from the route handler, you can use the `response.send` method to explicitly set the response body.
-However, calling the `response.send` method multiple times will overwrite the old body and only keeps the latest one.
+However, calling the `response.send` method multiple times will overwrite the old body and only keep the latest one.

 ```ts
 import router from '@adonisjs/core/services/router'